 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

 Although standard car loans work similar to motorcycle loans, some lenders consider motorcycles riskier investments and will be unwilling to issue loans for your Harley-Davidson.
 You have a few different options when looking to purchase your new Harley.

 - Harley-Davidson financial services.
-Harley-Davidson offers customers packages to finance the purchase of the bike along with parts and accessories.
+Harley-Davidson offers financing to buy a bike along with parts and accessories.
 You can apply online or at an official Harley-Davidson dealer.

 - Your bank.
 Your bank may offer motorcycle loans, but the eligibility criteria tend to be much higher than if you chose to go through an online lender or finance broker.